sulweochieng/estimate/README.md

 * Game Developer
 * Security Specialist

-NOTICE that the last letter 's' is ommitted from each entry, intentionally.
+NOTICE that the last letter 's' is ommitted  at the very end of each entry, intentionally.
 When creating a database, copy paste as it is.
 ## Acknowledgements